-Warm savory tomato onion tart made from crispy pastry sheets to be served as an appetizer or dinner gathering with a salad.
+Warm savory tomato onion tart made with crispy pastry sheets to serve as an appetizer or for a light dinner gathering!

 This fabulous flavorful tart can be made ahead and reheated at dinner time.
 With our playful schedules lately I favor dinners that are baked early in the day or the night before and can simply be reheated and served with a side salad within minutes.
 Because life is busy and there are more important things than fussing over a hard meal to make.